Jzbonner/Python-for-Data-Science/PythonBasics.md

 ## Counting Values and Basic Plotting in Python
 ~ Refer to Files on Jupyter Notebook for visual representations of the subsequent concepts.

+## Filtering Data in Python with Boolean Indexes
+~ Refer to Files on Jupyter Notebook for visual representations of the subsequent concepts.